Comprehensive Guide to IoT Statistics You Need to Know in 2021

 That’s a lot of devices.
-When looking at the raw number of connected devices Gartner predicts will be connected to the internet by the end of the decade, it’s easy to lose sight of how large the figure actually is.
+When looking at the raw number of connected devices Business Insider predicts will be connected to the internet by the end of the decade, it’s easy to lose sight of how large the figure actually is.
 For context, take a moment to look at the difference between a million and a billion in terms of time:

 One million seconds is roughly equal to 11.5 days.

 One billion seconds is roughly equal to 31.75 years.

 Autonomous vehicles are coming, whether people like it or not.
 While precise numbers are difficult to determine, the automotive industry alone has invested over $100 billion on research and development of self-driving cars over the last five years alone.
 While driverless cars may not be taking over the highways soon, their need to gather and analyze huge amounts of data will demand more sophisticated edge data centers capable of directing the resulting digital traffic.

 Even if self-driving vehicles aren’t here yet, existing automobiles are increasingly incorporating IoT features.
 From sensors that transmit usage and mechanical condition data to manufacturers and dispatchers to internet connectivity that facilitates better GPS and driver comfort, today’s vehicles offer as much connectivity as the modern home.
-The computing power that makes this connectivity possible will make IoT-enabled vehicles valuable tools in edge computing architectures.
+The computing power that makes this connectivity possible will make IoT-enabled vehicles valuable tools in edge computing frameworks.